Category Management – Making it into the Spending Bucket List

 The concept is a great one.

-However, if not managed correctly, category management potentially creates pitfalls by failing to:
+However, if not managed correctly, category management potentially creates more risk and pitfalls by failing to:

 - take into consideration the complexity involved in certain areas of spending;